 The Benefits of a Straight Smile

 Aside from making your teeth more vulnerable to periodontal disease and the like, the stress from chewing with misaligned teeth can cause neck pain and chronic headaches.
 With crowded teeth, your jaw works double-time to process the food in your mouth, eventually overloading it.
-Because your jaw is connected to the trigeminal nerve (which handles the sensations of your whole face), pain in the jaw tends to cascade to other parts of your head.
+In addition, because your jaw is connected to the trigeminal nerve (which handles the sensations of your whole face), pain in the jaw tends to cascade to other parts of your head.
 This pain causes chronic headaches and neck pain.